Which of the following is an example of inferential statistics? | Study Prep in Pearson+

 1

 Understand the difference between descriptive and inferential statistics.
-Descriptive statistics summarize or describe the characteristics of a data set, such as listing counts, calculating means, or organizing data into tables.
+Descriptive statistics summarize or describe data from a sample or population, such as listing counts or calculating means.

-Identify examples of descriptive statistics in the options: listing the number of red and blue cars, calculating the mean age of students in a classroom, and organizing exam scores into a frequency table all describe or summarize data directly observed.
+Identify examples of descriptive statistics in the options: listing the number of students in each major, calculating the mean height of students in a classroom, and organizing exam scores into a frequency table all describe or summarize data directly observed.

 Recognize that inferential statistics involve making predictions, estimates, or generalizations about a larger population based on a sample of data.

-Conclude that the correct example of inferential statistics is the one that uses sample data to make an estimate about a population parameter.
+Conclude that the correct example of inferential statistics is the one involving estimation about a population from a sample, as it goes beyond mere description to making inferences.

 Watch next